calebh/calebh.github.io/index.md

 permalink: /about/
 ---

-Software developer living in Minnesota.
+Software developer living in Madison, WI.

 ### Current Projects